Mountain Hardwear Stratus Range Full Zip Review

 Our Analysis and Test Results

 The Mountain Hardwear Stratus Full Zip became our go-to jacket for climbing, evening hikes, and early morning runs because of its lightweight, well-fitted hood, numerous features, and excellent fit.
-It became a favorite for our testers while climbing next to the river on steep sport climbs and for throwing on while running in the Flatirons of Boulder, Colorado.
+Our testers loved the jacket's ability to breathe well while running in the Flatirons of Boulder, Colorado, and its mobility while climbing next to the river on steep sport climbs of Button Rock, Colorado.
+Though it had some minor flaws, the jacket stood up with the top contenders in this review.

-When the weather turned for the worse, our testers looked for a heavier fleece or needed to put on a hard shell for further warmth.
-The three-piece hood and the thumb loops kept our testers' heads warm and the sleeves in place.
+When the weather turned for the worse, when the temps started to dip, or when they stopped moving as quickly, our testers looked for a heavier fleece or put on a hard shell for further warmth.

-The lightweight, soft grid pattern Stratus is quite comfortable on the skin.
-The three-piece hood fits extremely well.
-The textured fleece is hybridized, with a bit of stretch to it, making it move easily when under heavy activity.
-The fleece has a generally close fit which makes it great for moving.
+The lightweight, grid pattern of the 100% Polyester Stratus feels soft against the skin.
+The three-piece hood conforms to the head and the textured fleece is hybridized, with a bit of stretch to it, making it move easily.
+The fleece has a generally close, athletic fit which makes it great for moving.

 This fleece performs well in this category.
 While trying to climb a difficult sport route next to the river at Button Rock in Lyons, Colorado, our tester stayed warm — without overheating.
-The grid fleece help regulate our temperature and allowed us to shed moisture when it became too hot.
+The grid fleece helped regulate our testers' temperature and allowed them to shed moisture when it became too hot.

 A great feature of this jacket is the full-length zipper which allows for more ventilation when needed.
 If you're skiing or hiking uphill, the jacket can be fully opened without feeling like it will fall off.

 For a full zippered hoodie, the Stratus layers exceptionally well.
-The chest pockets — as well as the two handwarmer pockets — stay well out of the way.
+The chest pockets — as well as the two handwarmer pockets — stay well out of the way adding little bulk to the jacket.
 The thumb loops keep the sleeves in place when putting on another garment and even the three-piece hood fits well under other layers.

-The Stratus fits well under a harness and our testers were able to comfortably climb in it even with the usual annoyance of a zipper.
-The jacket stays down well and doesn't ride up, making it a great piece for stand-alone use or for layering.
-It's also a nice length to wear underneath a harness.
+The Stratus slides under a harness and our testers were able to comfortably climb in it even with the usual annoyance of a zipper.
+The jacket stays doesn't ride up despite not having an adjustability at the hem, making it a great piece for stand-alone use or for layering.

 Should You Buy the Mountain Hardwear Stratus Full Zip?